-Retinol and Hyaluronic Acid are one of the most searched & popular ingredients in the skin care industry & why wouldn’t they be?
+Retinol and Hyaluronic Acid are one of the most popular and searched-for ingredients in the skincare industry and why wouldn’t they be?

-It’s a Blessing for Dry skin types.
-Hyaluronic Acid is a humectant that basically pulls moisture onto the surface from within the layers giving a plumping effect to the skin.
-It hydrates the skin keeping the lipid barrier strong which simply means, no loss of moisture from the skin(epidermis) resulting in healthy & youthful & glowing skin.
+It’s a Blessing for all skin types especially, Dry skin types.
+Hyaluronic Acid is a humectant that basically pulls moisture onto the surface from within the layers of the skin giving a plumping effect to the skin.
+It hydrates the skin keeping the lipid barrier strong which means, no loss of moisture from the skin(epidermis) resulting in healthy, youthful, and glowing skin.

-How to use Hyaluronic acid serum perfectly in a skincare routine
+How to use Hyaluronic acid serum in your skincare routine

-- Always layer Hyaluronic acid with a nice moisturizer & seal the skin, if you don’t & if the air around you is dry, Hyaluronic acid will make the skin drier by pulling all the moisture from deep layers of your skin & leaving the skin uncomfortably sort of tight.
-So don’t forget the moisturizer!
+- Always layer Hyaluronic acid with a moisturizer and seal the skin, if you don’t and if the air around you is dry, hyaluronic acid will make the skin drier by pulling up all the moisture from deep layers of your skin and leaving the skin uncomfortably tight.
+So don’t forget the moisturizer.

-- When using HA with other ingredients or acids, always use hyaluronic acid as the last serum before the moisturizer followed by sunscreen.
+- When using Hyaluronic Acid with other ingredients or acids, always use hyaluronic acid as the last serum before the moisturizer followed by sunscreen.

 - Apply Hyaluronic Acid on clean damp skin, it absorbs amazingly well on damp skin.

-Retinol in very simple words slows down your aging & treats your stubborn acne YES!
-Stick till the end to master the ingredient & your skin.
+Retinol, in very simple words, slows down skin aging and treats stubborn acne YES!
+Stick till the end to master the ingredient and combat most skin concerns.

-- Boosting Collagen production by speeding skin cell turnover which means even skin tone, and younger and firm skin texture.
+- Boosting Collagen production by speeding skin cell turnover rate to double which results in even skin tone, younger and firm skin texture.

-- Retinol is an anti-aging ingredient that reduces the appearance of fine lines, wrinkles, and sagging skin & helps with hyperpigmentation.
+- Retinol is an anti-aging ingredient that reduces the appearance of fine lines, wrinkles, sun damage, sagging skin and helps with hyperpigmentation.

-This is how you should incorporate Retinol into your skincare routine
+How to incorporate Retinol into your skincare routine safely

-- Always wear good sunscreen when you’re out during the day.
-Using retinol makes your skin highly photosensitive which means the skin is very sensitive to UV rays.
+- Always wear sunscreen with SPF 30-50 when you’re out during the day.
+Using Retinol makes your skin highly photosensitive which means the skin is very sensitive to UV rays.

 - Use Retinol only at Night.

-- Do not mix Retinol with any other ingredient except the ones I have mentioned below.
+- Do not mix Retinol with any other ingredient except the ones mentioned in the article.

 - Do not use it very close to your eyes, mouth, or nose.

-- For sensitive skin types & beginners, always start with the lowest concentration, like .25% & gradually increase the percentage to 1%.
+- For sensitive skin types and beginners, always start with the lowest concentration, like .25%, and gradually increase the percentage to 1.

 - Never exceed the quantity of more than a pea size.
 Too much does more harm than good.

-- Never forget to use it on the neck as well.
+- Do not forget to use it on the neck as well.

-- Don’t forget to layer it with a good moisturizer followed by sunscreen.
+- Don’t forget to layer it with a non-comedogenic moisturizer followed by sunscreen.

-- Start with using it twice a week & then gradually increase it to every other night.
+- Start with using Retinol twice a week and then gradually increase to every other night.

-- Try and avoid other acids or chemical exfoliants in your skincare routine when you’re beginning your retinol journey.
+- Try and avoid using other acids or chemical exfoliants in your skincare routine when you’re beginning your Retinol journey.
 This can minimize your excess flaking or chances of over-exfoliation.